Coding for Homeschoolers: The Ultimate Guide for Parents

 CodaKid (Paid – $25 Monthly Subscriptions with Free Trial)

-If your child is interested in Minecraft, CodaKid’s Mod Creation: The Adventure Begins will take her natural passion for Minecraft and channel it into a productive endeavor – Java programming.
-CodaKid teaches kids ages 7 to 15 to write real code using professional grade programming tools.
+CodaKid’s goal is to teach kids ages 8 to 15 to write real code using professional grade programming tools, and to become independent programmers.
 One unique feature of the service is that CodaKid provides online support from a friendly team of engineers who answer questions and even do screen-share sessions with students as part of the service.
-The academy now offers All Access subscriptions to courses ranging from Minecraft Modding, Game Programming, and 3D Game Development – with Drone Programming, Web Dev with HTML and CSS, and a Game Programming with Python series on the way.

-At $25 per month for access to hundreds of hours of students projects, we think it’s an exceptional deal for homeschool families.
+At $25 per month for access to over 500 hours of students projects, we think it’s an exceptional deal for homeschool families.
 CodaKid’s teachers have all passed rigorous national background checks and are experts in the course content.

 Sphero (Paid $19.99 – $139)